 - Listening to the advice from the head of your household.

-- Standing as your monarch’s champion in a fight to the death.
+- Standing as your monarch’s champion.

 - Remaining faithful to your spouse.